daviddenton/databob.kotlin/README.md

 </dependency>
 ```

-For extension binding support (such as Funktionale, you'll need to also add relevant dependencies)
+For extension binding support (such as [Funktionale][https://github.com/MarioAriasC/funKTionale], you'll need to also add relevant dependencies)

 ###Contribute
-PRs gratefully accepted for other common types that might be useful.
+PRs gratefully accepted for generators for other common Library types that might be useful.
+Note the idea is for the library to NOT depend on any other libraries, but to simply ship the bindings to plug them in.